 Under the Hood

-All Scion tC trim levels carry a 2.5-liter 4-cylinder engine, producing 180 horsepower and 173 lb-ft of torque.
+All 2014 Scion tC trim levels carry a 2.5-liter 4-cylinder engine, producing 179 horsepower and 173 lb-ft of torque.
 Both manual and automatic transmissions are 6-speed units.
-The automatic downshifts well enough, but upshifts can feel a little lazy.
-The manual transmission's clutch could be accused of being soft but the bolt-action precision of its shifter largely offsets that concern.
+The automatic’s new rev-matching technology allows smoother downshifts and changes gears twice as quick as the old automatic in the 2013 car.
+The manual transmission’s clutch could be accused of being soft but the bolt-action precision of its shifter largely offsets that concern.

 173 lb-ft of torque @ 4,100 rpm